Operation Hailstone: Aftermath

+The attacks on Truk have often been described as the Americans' payback for the Japanese attack on Pearl Harbor, although American carrier aircrews were disappointed that major Japanese surface warships were absent, as they had been withdrawn prior to the raid.
+Nonetheless, Japanese losses at Truk were severe.
+Some 17,000 tons of stored fuel were destroyed by American airstrikes.
+Shipping losses totaled almost 200,000 tons, including several precious fleet oilers, of which the Japanese navy had a dwindling number by early 1944.
+Vessels sunk at Truk represented almost one-tenth of total Japanese shipping losses between 1 November 1943 and 30 June 1944.
+At this point in the war, Japan's industrial capability was unable to replenish such losses in ships and aircraft, in contrast to the American rearmament after the Pearl Harbor raid.
+After the Truk attacks, the Imperial Japanese Navy General Staff blamed Masami Kobayashi and relieved him of his command two days later.
+On 30 May 1944, Kobayashi was forced from active service and on 31 May 1944, he went into the reserves.

-Truk, like so many other Japanese bases, was left to itself without hope of resupply or reinforcement.
-Army forces, which had arrived at the atoll before the U.S. attacks, put increasing strain on available foodstuffs and medical supplies.
+Truk, like so many other Japanese island bases, was left to itself without any real hope of resupply or reinforcement.
+Imperial Japanese Army forces which had arrived at the atoll before the U.S. attacks put increasing strain on available foodstuffs and medical supplies.
 Dwindling ammunition even limited the ability of shore batteries to fend off intermittent attacks by Allied forces, including experimental raids by Boeing B-29 Superfortresses and attacks by Allied carrier aircraft.

-Losses at Truk were severe.
-Some 17,000 tons of stored fuel were destroyed by the strikes.
-Shipping losses totaled almost 200,000 tons, including precious resources in fleet oilers.
-This represented almost one-tenth of total Japanese shipping losses between 1 November 1943 and 30 June 1944.
-Moreover, the isolation of this whole area of operations by submarine and air attack began the effective severance of Japanese shipping lanes between empire waters and critical fuel supplies to the south.
-The ultimate effect of such a disconnect was later seen during the Battle of Leyte Gulf, when IJN forces had to sortie separately from Japan and Lingga Roads due to fuel constraints.
-The neutralization of Truk, and the seizure of Eniwetok, paved the way for the upcoming invasion of Saipan, which for the first time put U.S. land-based heavy bombers within range of the Japanese home islands.
+Moreover, the isolation of this whole area of operations by submarine and air attack began the effective severance of Japanese shipping lanes between the home islands and critical fuel supplies to the south.
+The ultimate effect of this interdiction was evident during the Battle of Leyte Gulf in October 1944, when IJN forces were compelled to sortie separately from Japan and Lingga Roads due to fuel constraints.
+The neutralization of Truk and the seizure of Eniwetok paved the way for the upcoming invasion of Saipan, which placed U.S. land-based heavy bombers within range of the Japanese home islands for the first time in the war.

-Japan started to rebuild Truk as a bomber air base and increased its anti-aircraft defenses.
-Spruance sent in carrier planes again on April 29, 1944, and destroyed AA and bombers parked at airports.
+Subsequently, Japan made limited attempts to rebuild Truk as a bomber air base and to increase its anti-aircraft defenses.
+Spruance sent in carrier planes again on 29 April, destroying more Japanese air defenses, ground facilities and aircraft.
 British forces attacked again in June 1945.
-No significant naval buildup occurred at Truk after Operation Hailstone.
+No significant Japanese naval buildup occurred at Truk after Operation Hailstone.

 Truk is renowned today as a tourist destination for divers interested in seeing the many shipwrecks left in the lagoon, many of which were sunk in Operation Hailstone.